csmerrell/eligibility-browser/README.md

 # Claire Merrell - Glorious Gumball Insurance Eligibility Dashboard
 A demo applet that matches mock employees, retirees, and their dependents to an insurance eligibility timeline graph.
-Started 9/17/23, finished 9/19/23.

 ### Stack
 * Typescript